ldv-klever/klever/docs/deploy.rst

     $ pip install -r requirements.txt -e .

-  Removing `-r requirements.txt` from the command will install latest versions of required packages.
+.. note:: Removing `-r requirements.txt` from the command will install latest versions of required packages.
           However, it is not guaranteed that they will work well with Klever.

 Then one has to get :ref:`klever_addons` and :ref:`klever_build_bases`.